jamesbuckett/ckad-questions/01-ckad-workload.md

 # Edit the YAML file to make required changes
 vi q3.yml
 # Make edits
+# d$ - delete to end of line
+# :u - Undo on any error
 # :wq - Write and Quit
 ```